School of Indigenous and Canadian Studies

 Experiential engagement with disciplinary, interdisciplinary and creative research theory and practice.
 Approaches may include: mixed methods; autoethnography; research-creation; collaboration; and community-based research.

-Prerequisite(s): second-year standing or permission of the School of Indigenous and Canadian Studies.
+Prerequisite(s): second-year standing or permission of the School.

 Seminar three hours a week.